 Add in Standoutability to your press release, and so long as it is relevant and the timing is right… your chances of getting free publicity will increase significantly.

-Paul Green is a PR expert, published author and former journalist.
+This article was written by a long-term ByteStart contributor, and journalist, Paul Green.
 He set up Publicity Heaven to help business owners get free publicity in the mainstream media, then turn it into leads, sales and profits.